 Options for redemption - you can select whether you want the voucher to be able to be redeemed for an enrolment/s, for the purchased price or for different price.

 If you want the voucher to be able to be redeemed for a enrolment you can leave the drop down box as "enrolment in" as this is set as the default.
-You will need to choose how many enrolments you want it to apply to in the box to the right.
+You will need to choose how many enrolments you want it to apply to in the text box below.
 A voucher may allow for multiple enrolments in one course, an enrolment in choice of courses, or a mix of the two.

 If you want to apply a voucher to more than one specific course then you can add each course one by one using the first option "Course" making sure you select OK after each course added.